keikai/doc/dev-ref/Import.md

 ---
 # Import an Excel File

-In most cases, we create a book model by loading an Excel file instead of creating it directly.
-You can import an Excel file (xlsx format) into Keikai.
+You can import an Excel **xlsx** file into Keikai.
 Note that Excel xls files use an older and proprietary format and are not supported by Keikai.
 If you wish to import an xls file into Keikai, one useful tip is to covert it to xlsx by saving it as a xlsx file in Excel.

 Specifying an Excel file's path in Spreadsheet component's attribute is the simplest way, and Spreadsheet will import